cakatcherian/chrisakatcherian.github.io/index.md

 ---
 # Cybersecurity Professional
 ## About Me
-Graduate '20 from the University of California, Riverside with a Business Administration and Economics B.S with a focus on managerial accounting.
-Results-driven Small Business Owner with forward-thinking approach centered on company success and competitive growth.
+Acquired my certificate of completion for the Cybersecurity Bootcamp from University of California - Berkeley Graduate '20 from the University of California, Riverside with a Business Administration and Economics B.S with a focus on managerial accounting.
+Results-driven small business owner with forward-thinking approach centered on company success and competitive growth.
 Demonstrated a record of success in building successful teams and managing profitable operations.

-Currently studying to take my COMPTIA Security+ exam and will look to acquiring more knowledge about cybersecurity.

 * * *